drshahizan/Python_EDA/Malaysia EDA/SQ/readme.md

  # **Title: Number of Cases and Incidents Rate of Communicable Disease by State In Malaysia**

- Communicable diseases are illnesses that can be passed from one person to another,
+ Communicable diseases are illnesses that can be passed from one person to another, from an animal to another, from a surface or food,